Jiří Skalák: Mladá Boleslav

+České Budějovice

+On 18 August 2023, Skalák signed a one-year contract with last team of the league table Dynamo České Budějovice.

 International career

 Skalák represented his country on all youth levels from under-16 to under-21.
 He was called up for the senior national team for the first time on 25 August 2015 to face Latvia and Kazakhstan in the UEFA Euro 2016 qualifying round but did not play in those matches.